10 stretches to avoid knee pain

 10 common causes of knee pain

-• Do stretching at least 3-5 sets and 2-3 times a week
+• Regular Routine: Incorporate stretching into your routine at least 2-3 times a week for optimal benefits.

 Position: Lie supine with both legs on the table